-After all, it was Harrods that installed Britain’s first-ever revolving staircase in 1898 (with Cognac and smelling salts at the ready to calm customers’ nerves).
-From air conditioning and electric lighting to progressive architecture and service culture, Harrods has always pioneered the art of the possible.
-It’s now as much of a stimulating cultural hub as a commercial emporium, and its masters of luxury, experts on the exceptional and creators of magic will continue to be on hand to guide and inspire anyone who enters its doors – physically and digitally.
+Harrods has always pioneered the art of the possible.
+After all, it installed Britain’s first-ever revolving staircase in 1898 (with Cognac and smelling salts at the ready to calm customers’ nerves).
+It’s as much of a stimulating cultural hub as a commercial emporium and will continue to inspire and delight all who enter its doors.